stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           traditions that many have to offer, it is very easy to lose one's own culture.
 As I spend more time living in Canada, I can slowly feel myself stray away from my roots and culture.
-To fix that, I decided to enroll in a Henna Class.
-This class teaches me how to perfect the art of Henna, it enables me to learn more about my culture, and I get to share it with others around me.
+To fix that, I decided to enroll in a Henna club.
+This club teaches me how to perfect the art of Henna, it enables me to learn more about my culture, and I get to share it with others around me.
       - title: Horseback Riding
         content: >